-Overview

-This guideline outlines current California law and University procedures with respect to sales and use tax applying to purchases by Stanford under a United States government grant, contract, or cooperative agreement.
-It also applies to subcontracts with nongovernment entities where the prime contract/grant is federally funded.
-It sets forth the strict requirements for sales tax exemption on certain qualifying purchases where the federal government takes title at the time of purchase.

-NOTE: Before you read this guideline, read sections 1 and 2, which explain the basic requirements of sales and use tax application.

-Relation of Title Vesting to Tax Exemption

-If, by terms of the contract, grant, cooperative agreement or subcontract, title to property being purchased specifically vests in the federal government before its first use, the purchase is exempt from sales and use tax.
-This is so even if title later passes to Stanford.

-In all situations, the specific vesting terms of the agreement will govern.
-Within the same agreement certain categories of property may be taxable and other property nontaxable.
-The agreement may also set dollar thresholds above which title vests with the government, and below which title vests with Stanford.
+Overview respect to sales States governme subcontracts wit federally funded. utlines current California law and University procedures with and use tax applying to purchases by Stanford under a United ent grant, contract, or cooperative agreement.
+It also applies to h nongovernment entities where the prime contract/grant is It sets forth the strict requirements for sales tax exemption on g purchases where the federal government takes title at the time NOTE: Before you read this guideline, read sections 1 and 2, which explain the basic requirements of sales and use tax application.
+Relation of Title Vesting to Tax Exemption property being p e contract, grant, cooperative agreement or subcontract, title to urchased specifically vests in the federal government before its chase is exempt from sales and use tax.
+This is so even if title stanford. the same agreer property nontaxa the specific vesting terms of the agreement will govern.
+Within nent certain categories of property may be taxable and other able.
+The agreement may also set dollar thresholds above which e government, and below which title vests with Stanford.
+Example: A title vesting clause could read: "The Federal Government will take title to all equipment above \$5,000 in value."

-Example:

-A title vesting clause could read: "The Federal Government will take title to all equipment above \$5,000 in value."
 In this case, only purchases of equipment of \$5,000 or more would be exempt from sales tax.
 No other purchases of equipment, materials or supplies would qualify for this exemption in the sales tax law.

-Exception:

-When giving prior approval for an equipment purchase not included in the original award, an agency may request that title vest in the government, even when it is under the vesting threshold for the award or where the title vesting clause in the award grants title to Stanford.
+Exception: When giving prior approval for an equipment purchase not included in the original award, an agency may request that title vest in the government, even when it is under the vesting threshold for the award or where the title vesting clause in the award grants title to Stanford.
 See Procedure for Specifically Vested Items on page 20.
 Govt.
-Contract Clause

-When Stanford is the prime contractor on a Department of Defense cost-reimbursement contract, the Federal Acquisition Regulations (FAR) clause that governs title vesting is most often FAR 52-245-5, Alternate I. In this clause, effective January 1986, Stanford takes title to equipment and materials costing less than \$5,000, provided the contracting officer's approval is obtained.
-The government takes title to tangible personal property costing \$5,000 or more provided the cost is allowable under the grant or contract.

-Special provisions may modify the general terms and conditions to title.
+Contract Clause reimbursement of governs title ves effective Januar less than \$5,000 government take s the prime contractor on a Department of Defense cost- contract, the Federal Acquisition Regulations (FAR) clause that sting is most often FAR 52-245-5, Alternate I. In this clause, y 1986, Stanford takes title to equipment and materials costing 0, provided the contracting officer's approval is obtained.
+The es title to tangible personal property costing \$5,000 or more st is allowable under the grant or contract.
+NOTE: Special provisions may modify the general terms and conditions to title.
 If you have questions, call the Property Management Office or your OSR representative.